MahdiMajidzadeh/wordpress-json-importer/readme.txt

 == Description ==

 if you want import post form json files or web-services to wordpress, use Wordpress Json Importer.

+you can contribute to develop this plugin in [github](https://github.com/MahdiMajidzadeh/wordpress-json-importer) :)

 == Installation ==

 1. Upload `wordpress-json-importer` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. In submenu of options you can find `json importer`
+1. In sub-menu of options you can find `json importer`

 == Frequently Asked Questions ==